bgracio/device-farm-examples/README.md

 # DeviceFarm Sample Tests

-This repository contains examples of tests performed to OutSystems mobile applications using [Appium](http://appium.io/) and [AWS Device Farm](https://aws.amazon.com/pt/device-farm/). **Please note that all commands in this README file were created and tested in MacOS systems.
+This repository contains examples of tests performed on OutSystems mobile applications using [Appium](http://appium.io/) and [AWS Device Farm](https://aws.amazon.com/pt/device-farm/). **Please note that all commands in this README file were created and tested in MacOS systems.
 For other operating systems some steps may be different.**

-**Appium** is a testing automation framework for Android and iOS mobile applications that allow us to test either native or hybrid applications.
+**Appium** is a testing automation framework for Android and iOS mobile applications that allows us to test either native or hybrid applications.

-**AWS Device Farm** is a cloud testing service that allows us to run our tests on real Android and iOS devices.
-After each run we have access to all test/device logs, screenshots, performance graphs and much more.
+**AWS Device Farm** is a cloud testing service that lets us run our tests on real Android and iOS devices.
+After each run we can access  all test/device logs, screenshots, performance graphs and much more.

 ## Install Dependencies